This article was originally published on Dec. 20, 2017, and has been updated to reflect the bill's passage into law.

 The math gets more complicated in other ways.
 For instance, taxpayers’ state and local income tax deduction is capped at $10,000, which is a negative for taxpayers in states with higher state taxes.
 But, the standard deduction is also doubled to $12,000 for individuals and $24,000 for married couples.

-What to Consider: Philanthropic investors, who itemize, might consider accelerating donations to before December 31, 2017.
-As with many provisions for individuals, the limit on state and local tax deductibility expires in 2025.
+What to consider: As with many provisions for individuals, the limit on state and local tax deductibility expires in 2025.
 Meanwhile, the complex alternative minimum tax remains, but has been restructured in a way that is likely to affect far fewer people.

-While much attention is paid to the parts of the tax code that are changing, perhaps equally as important to investors are aspects that are staying the same.
+While much attention is paid to the changes to the tax code, perhaps equally as important to investors are aspects that remain the same.